pyeventsourcing/eventsourcing/README.md

 your application.
 There are test cases you can use that make it easy to check your implementation.

-**Abstract Base Classes and Test Cases** — Make it simple to develop new applications, with custom entities and repositories, custom domain events, and custom subscribers (see example below, and test suite cases).
+**Abstract Base Classes and Test Cases** — Makes it easy to develop new applications, with custom entities and repositories, custom domain events and custom subscribers (see example below, and the test cases).

 **Snapshots** — Avoids replaying an entire event stream to obtain the current state of an entity, hence entity access time complexity becomes